“Personality is a way of being and behaving in a world that exists for the person who has that personality” — Georges Wollants.

 Well, therapy is one such way.
 To be in a deeply empathetic and boundaried relationship with another who commits to being present with you, someone who is importantly unfamiliar to you, opens up the possibility for you to become unfamiliar with yourself.
 While this can be an unsettling process, it can be experienced as a profound opening up to new potentialities with the proper support.
 After all, you are so much more than personality alone permits.

-I am a UKCP-accredited psychotherapist working with individuals and couples.
+I am a UKCP-accredited Gestalt psychotherapist and trainee clinical sexologist working with individuals and couples.
 I hold a Diploma and MA in Gestalt psychotherapy, an integrative approach that combines Western existential philosophy with influences from Eastern Zen traditions to offer a holistic understanding of human development and relationships.
 I am currently completing a Diploma in Psychosexual and Relationship Therapy and am a trainee member of COSRT.

-With a background in film and theatre, I bring creativity into the therapeutic relationship through metaphor, imagery, fantasy, and dreamwork.
+With over a decade in the mental health field and a background in film and theatre, I bring creativity into the therapeutic relationship through metaphor, imagery, fantasy, and dreamwork.
 My work is grounded in curiosity, collaboration, and the belief that relationships are living, evolving processes rather than fixed problems to solve.

-I work with couples experiencing conflict, communication difficulties, intimacy issues, betrayal, life transitions, sexual concerns, or feelings of disconnection.
-I am interested in the patterns couples can become caught within and in helping partners develop new ways of understanding themselves and each other.
+A significant part of my work is with couples and people navigating intimacy and sexuality.
+I work across the full spectrum of relationship structures and sexual experience, with couples experiencing conflict, communication difficulties, betrayal, life transitions, sexual concerns, or disconnection.
+I am interested in the patterns couples become caught within and in helping partners develop new ways of understanding themselves and each other.

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.